ansys/ansys-all-members/README.md

 ```

 Bare in mind that this specific version of the script has already set up the ``MY_ORG`` variable
-to ``pyansys``, since it the organization for which this repository is oriented.
+to ``pyansys``, since it is the organization for which this repository is oriented.

 Furthermore, this repository has a GitHub Actions workflow to automate the update of the team
 members on a regular basis (since it has an ``on.schedule`` argument).
 If you want to make use of